You need warmth and honesty in the same room.

 Insight isn’t enough.

 You can think your way to understanding.
 You can’t think your way to change.
-The emotional healing, the behavioral shifts, the different way of being in the world — those come from structured work, not from knowing why.
+The emotional healing, the behavioral shifts, the different way of being in the world: these come from structured work, not from knowing why.

 Therapy without goals isn’t doing its job.